MathPhysSim/Do_you_really_think_about_consequences/Readme.md

 # Do You Really Think About Consequences?
 Bridging Reinforcement Learning and Control Theory for Long-Term Decision Making

 The code for the poster presented at the RL4AA25 workshop at DESY in April 2025.
-O. Mironova￼, L. Fischl￼, T. Gallien￼, S. Hirlaender￼ ⸻
+O. Mironova, L. Fischl, T. Gallien, S. Hirlaender

 ## Motivation